007kevin/ProjectEuler/README.md

 # ProjectEuler
-Solutions for Project Euler (self study)
+This repo contains personal approaches to solving problems on Project Euler to keep track of my progress